 Writers, speakers, and well-respected educators, Kylene Beers and Bob Probst have partnered with American Reading Company to engage students in independent reading and help students read fiction and nonfiction with more enjoyment and deeper understanding.

-Hook Book Libraries offer you the books most enthusiastically read by our most reluctant readers.
+Hook Book Collections offer you the books most enthusiastically read by our most reluctant readers.
 Why are these high-interest books important?
 Research reveals that the highest performing nations on the PISA (an international test of student achievement) also report the highest level of reading for enjoyment.
 These collections are carefully curated to include the types of books every teacher needs as part of a classroom library to nurture the reading enjoyment and development of students in his/her specific grade.
 Read more

 via Facebook on May 2nd, 2014

 These 100-book collections are the result of many conversations that took place this past year with folks at ARC and many more longer discussions between us.
 We all wanted to find that group of books that hook kids on reading.
 After a lot of “What about this book?” and “We can’t have a set for seventh-graders without that book” and “Is this genre/author/topic represented strongly enough?” and “What would kids read next?” we finally agreed on what these first collections will look like.